Business Management Guide

 • Ensuring departmental management periodically reviews a list of departmental cardholders and their limits to determine if changes need to be made.

 • Ensuring timely review of invoices, packing slips, and purchase orders.
-This includes verification that the goods/services purchased have been received, counted, and inspected for damage immediately upon receipt and noting any damaged items It also includes the review of supplier invoices for completeness, accuracy, compliance with University regulations, and agreement to supporting documentation before approval for payment.
+This includes verification that the goods/services purchased have been received, counted, and inspected for damage immediately upon receipt and noting any damaged items It also includes the review of supplier invoices for completeness, accuracy, compliance with university regulations, and agreement to supporting documentation before approval for payment.

 • Ensuring vendor invoices and non-travel reimbursements are controlled in such a manner as to prevent duplicate payment.